Armenian troops continue to fire at Azerbaijani army’s positions | News.az

 Armenian troops continue to fire at Azerbaijani army’s positions

-Starting from 18:25 on November 29 to 00:45 on November 30, the Armenian armed forces units from the positions in the directions of the Ashaghi Shorzha settlement of the Basarkechar region, as well as the Khazinavar and Burun settlements of the Gorus region using various caliber weapons periodically subjected to fire the Azerbaijan Army positions stationed in the directions of the Yellija settlement of the Kalbajar region, the Hajilar settlement of the Lachin region and the Garagol, the Defense Ministry of Azerbaijan told News.Az.
+Starting from the evening on September 8 to the morning on September 9, the Armenian armed forces units from the positions in the directions of Noravan settlement of Garakilsa region, Subatan settlement of Basarkechar region, and Gorus region of the Azerbaijani-Armenian state border using various caliber weapons periodically subjected to fire the Azerbaijan Army positions, stationed in the directions Ahmadli and Hajilar settlements of Lachin region and Zivel settlement of Kalbajar region, the Defense Ministry of Azerbaijan told News.Az.

-Moreover, on November 29, at 18:10, members of an illegal Armenian armed detachment in the territory of Azerbaijan, where the Russian peacekeepers are temporarily deployed, using various caliber weapons subjected to fire the Azerbaijan Army positions stationed in the direction of the Aghdam region.